Eligibility and criteria

 September 2026.
 All nominators will receive notification of the outcome by email.
 All nominees will also be notified.

-Awards will be presented at an official ceremony in late 2026 in Melbourne’s CBD.
-Full details will be shared with relevant nominators and recipients in September 2026.
+Awards will be presented at an official ceremony in October 2026 in Melbourne's CBD.
+Full details will be shared with the relevant nominators and recipients when advised on the outcome.

 Yes.
 If you cannot attend the awards ceremony, your award can either be accepted by a representative on your behalf or sent to you by mail.